mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 ## Standardizing existing practice

-Plenty of physical units libraries have been on the market for many years.
+Plenty of physical units libraries have been available to the public for many years.
 Through the years, we have learned the best practices for handling specific cases in the domain.
 Various products may have different scopes and support different C++ versions.
 Still, taking that aside, they use really similar concepts, types, and operations under the hood.
 We know how to do those things already.